What is CDP?

-Often in times of disaster, donors don’t know what to do or when to do it.
-CDP knows from past disasters, especially through our experiences with hurricanes and floods, that full recovery will take many years.
-The CDP Hurricane Harvey Recovery Fund allows donors to give now to support recovery needs that continue long after the TV cameras and news teams rollup coverage and turn the eye of the world away from this disaster.
+In times of disaster, many donors don’t know what to do or when to do it.
+CDP knows from past disasters, especially through our experience with hurricanes and floods, that full recovery will take many years.
+The CDP Hurricane Harvey Recovery Fund allowed donors to support long-term recovery needs in Houston and in the 41 counties impacted by the hurricane.

 What did you do with the Hurricane Harvey funds?

 For more details on the process of how we disburse funds raised, please see: Four Keys to Strategic Disaster Grantmaking.

-Why wait for recovery?
-Don’t people need support now?
+Why give to recovery?
+Don’t people need support right away?

-A contribution now would certainly help first responder organizations and we would encourage your support.
-However, our experience shows that donations drop significantly within a few days after a disaster, even though most of the efforts to recover take many months or years.
+A contribution immediately after a disaster strikes certainly helps first responder organizations and we encourage your support.
+However, our experience shows that donations drop significantly within days after a disaster, even though most of the efforts to recover take many months or years.
 CDP works to raise awareness of the importance of funding medium- to long-term recovery efforts because long after the media attention goes away, communities require ongoing, flexible funding to rebuild and to heal.

 Does CDP do the recovery work?

-No, all of the money in the Fund will be distributed to vetted nonprofit organizations with the capacity and capabilities to help Texas recover.
+No, our recovery funds are distributed to vetted nonprofit organizations with the capacity and capabilities to help communities recover.

 Does CDP charge fees?

-Yes, we recover direct costs, as well as retain 5 percent to manage all of the expenses CDP will incur as a nonprofit organization, including forming an advisory committee of subject matter experts, researching other donors and nonprofits, conducting due diligence on prospective grant recipients, awarding grants and following up to make sure contributions are well spent.
+Yes, we recover direct costs, as well as retain five percent to manage all of the expenses CDP will incur as a nonprofit organization, including forming an advisory committee of subject matter experts, researching other donors and nonprofits, conducting due diligence on prospective grant recipients, awarding grants and following up to make sure contributions are well spent.